01-edu/public/subjects/bowling_score/README.md

 #### The scoring system

-- Each pin knocked is one point.
+- Each pin knocked down is one point.
-- If you do a strike (10 pins knocked on first roll of a frame) it will count as 10 + pins knocked in the next two rolls.
+- If you do a strike (knocking down all 10 pins with the first roll of a frame) it will count as 10 points + the number of pins knocked sown in the next two rolls.
-- If you do a spare (10 pins knocked in between the two rolls of the frame) it will count as 10 + pins knocked in the next roll.
+- If you do a spare (knocking down 10 pins in total between the two rolls of a frame) it will count as 10 points + the number of pins knocked down in the next roll.

 Last frame scenario:

-The purpose of the filling balls is only to allow the calculation of the 10th frame, so if you do a strike on the 10th and then two more strikes the score will be `30`, because the last two are fill balls.
+The purpose of the filling balls is solely to allow the calculation of the 10th frame.
+For example if you score a strike in the 10th frame and then you score two more strikes, your total score will be 30, as the last two rolls are fill balls.

->

 ### Expected Function